Learning to Align: Addressing Character Frequency Distribution Shifts in Handwritten Text Recognition: Introduction

 HTR models face challenges when transcribing historical manuscripts, where orthographic conventions and character usage shift considerably over time \cite{htr-tsochatzidis, Cascianelli2022BoostingMA}.
 A common mitigation strategy involves training on diverse corpora to increase generalization, but this does not necessarily yield optimal performance \cite{nguyen2022quality}.
-Models trained on heterogeneous data often struggle to perform well in specific subsets in which character frequency distributions deviate, resulting in systematic biases and suboptimal transcription accuracy relative to the model’s capacity.
+In initial experiments, we observed that models trained on heterogeneous data tend to underperform in specific subsets where character frequency distributions deviate, leading to systematic biases and suboptimal transcription accuracy, a phenomenon that to the best of knowledge has not been thoroughly explored in prior work.

 To address these challenges, we propose \texttt{FADA} (Frequency-Aware Distribution Alignment), a novel training framework that aligns a model’s predicted character-level frequency distributions with empirically observed ones.
 When such distributions are available, \texttt{FADA} enhances robustness to temporal and contextual variation by incorporating a distance-based loss function that penalizes discrepancies between predicted and empirical character frequencies during training.
 This alignment loss allows the model to learn general task-relevant representations while also reflecting the expected subset-specific statistical patterns.
 In addition, we introduce a guided decoding algorithm that integrates the frequency-aware objective into the beam search process at inference time.
 By treating empirical character frequency distributions as soft constraints, our method refines predictions to better match expected patterns, improving transcription accuracy without the need for retraining. \texttt{FADA} is the first framework to explicitly address character-level frequency distribution shifts in text recognition.
 In contrast to prior work, which largely overlooks intra-dataset variation, \texttt{FADA} introduces both a trainable alignment mechanism and an inference-time correction strategy, providing a comprehensive solution for mitigating distributional shifts.